Sujit-Adiga/Simplified-contact-list/README.md

 # Simplified-contact-list
 This is my project for creating a simplified contact list, as a part of the assignment from Tria

+Bootstrap - for CSS
+fontawesome - for icons